AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 {% include posts/picture.html img="button1" ext="PNG" alt="An Ant Design button and anchor." %}

-### Customize Ant Design Theme with LESS
+### Customize the Ant Design Theme with LESS

-Let's say you want to customize the Ant Design theme to use a different primary color or base font size.
+Let's say you want to use a different primary color or base font size.
 Easy peasy!

 First, install the `less` and `less-loader` packages: